-Within a play therapy session, children are allowed to play, create, and express themselves however they wish.
-I play and create right along with them while talking out issues, teaching new ways to cope, and helping the child learn how to better express their thoughts and feelings.
-Sometimes children just need a safe place to 'vent' and talk things out, and they find therapy to be very helpful for this.
-At other times children may need to learn how to express themselves better in order to get their needs met in healthy ways.
-When this happens, I like to incorporate the parent, guardian or caretaker in occasional sessions so that the new skills learned can be practiced directly and then used within the home, eventually eliminating my role.
+The adolescent and teen years can be a confusing and difficult time in a child's life.
+Sometimes children just need a safe place to 'vent' and talk things out, and they can find therapy to be very helpful for this.
+At other times children may need to learn how to express themselves more effectively in order to get their needs met in healthy ways.
+When this happens, I like to incorporate the child's parent(s), guardian or caretaker in occasional sessions so that the new skills learned can be practiced directly and then used within the home, with the goal of eventually eliminating my role.